-At the Anjo Plant, the Electrification Innovation Center is rapidly and efficiently developing and introducing next-generation manufacturing technologies.
-For example, on the mass production lines of the adjoining electric vehicle component plant, the center is conducting verification tests of a CO2 recycling plant and an energy-saving environmental production line that curbs CO2 emissions.
-The Anjo and Hirose plants-which serve as mother plants in the electric vehicle component field-together with approximately 50 bases in Japan and 18 other countries will deliver high-quality components to customers worldwide.
+At the Anjo Plant, the Electrification roughly 70 years ago, we took on the chal-Innovation Center is rapidly and efficiently developing and introducing next-generation manufacturing technologies.
+For example, on electrical equipment business-and achievthe mass production lines of the adjoining ing semiconductor production in-house.
+The electric vehicle component plant, the center electronics technologies established through is conducting verification tests of a CO2 these initiatives enabled us to realize power recycling plant and an energy-saving environmental production line that curbs CO2 emissions.
+The Anio and Hirose plants-which developing car air conditioners and radiators serve as mother plants in the electric vehicle component field-together with approximately 50 bases in Japan and 18 other countries will deliver high-quality compoexpand and improve our product lineup by continuing to enhance the compactness and nents to customers worldwide